bretth/woven/docs/main.rst

     workon [projectname]

-This will use virtualenvwrapper to activate your current virtualenv and drop you into the project manage.py directory.
+This will use virtualenvwrapper to activate your current virtualenv and drop you into the project sitesettings manage.py directory.

 Of course installing packages from a requirements file can be problematic if pypi is down.
 To get around this first set your DJANGO_REQUIREMENT setting to file:///path/to/Django-x.x.x.tar.gz to rsync against a local copy.
 Next make use of  ``manage.py bundle`` command.
 This to bundle all the requirements into a dist directory in project.
 Woven will look in the dist directory first and install from a bundle with the same name as the requirements file.